tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 ### Research Material

-As you research your company, you may find these types resources to be useful:
+As you research your company, you may find these types of resources useful:

 * The company’s website